-This 12 minute documentary features in-depth interviews with community leaders of City Heights from 1978-2018 who refused to allow their neighborhood to be divided by a new freeway.
+This award-winning 12 minute documentary features in-depth interviews with community leaders of City Heights from 1978-2018 who refused to allow their neighborhood to be divided by a new freeway.
 In response, they organized and developed an alternative plan -- The Visions Project.

 Community leaders proposed to underground the freeway and cover it with 8 blocks of parks, housing, businesses, and rapid transit.
 But Caltrans had other plans.